vikasrajput/vikasrajput.github.io/pages/pbi/PBI-Report-Desktop.md

     NOTE: In this exercise all the aforementioned entities are in ready-to-consume state.
 In some real world scenarios, you might need to source the data and then cleanse/ transform it for your or business specific consumption.
 6. Click on **Load** button.

+Explore the PBI Desktop areas like Model, Transformations, Report etc.

 At end of this stage, you must be on **Report** view (left bar).
 This is where you can start creating your visuals, report pages etc. Please take a note of other options on this bar (**Data** and **Model** views).